isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-River Tarenna.md

 <section>
 	<img title="River Tarenna flowers.
 Photo by Jacqueline Chua." src="/images/Plants/tarennafrnagrans%20(1)_jacquelinechua.jpg">
 	<p>River Tarennas are a hardy <a href="/learn-more-about-gardening/glossary/#f">free-flowering</a> tree that is commonly seen in rewilding areas, nature parks, in roadside gardens, and biodiversity-attracting gardens.
 The flowers have a strong, vanilla-like fragrance, and the fruits are attractive birds and small mammals.
-This plant is also native to Singapore and is naturally found growing along primary and secondary forests.</p>
+This plant is also <a href="/page-index/glossary/native-plants/">native</a> to Singapore and is naturally found growing along primary and secondary forests.</p>
-	<p>A perennial tree, River Tarennas are useful as biodiversity-attracting plants and perimeter plants to add a pop of colour to any garden.
+	<p>A <a href="/learn-more-about-gardening/glossary/#p">perennial</a> tree, River Tarennas are useful as <a href="/page-index/glossary/biodiversity-attracting-plants/">biodiversity-attracting plants</a> and perimeter plants to add a pop of colour to any garden.
 The fragrant flowers make it a potential feature plant for therapeutic gardens.</p>
 	 <br>
 </section>

 <section>
   <h4>Environmental needs:</h4>
-  <p>This plant thrives in 4-8 hours of direct or indirect sunlight.
-Plants do best in loamy soil.
+  <p>This plant thrives in <a href="/page-index/horticulture-techniques/gauging-light/">4-8 hours of direct or indirect sunlight</a>.
+Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a>.
 These plants can also grow well in waterlogged sites with clayey soil.</p>
 	<br>
 </section>